Communities of Practice 2022-23

 Full Description: Associate faculty are especially encouraged to opt for this Community of Practice.
-Equitable and inclusive teaching strategies are key for the success of all of our students.
+Equitable and inclusive teaching strategies are key for the success of our students.
 Having trained as teachers with extensive teaching experience, we would like to share straightforward, easy to implement research-based strategies with instructors to help them better meet the learning needs of all their students.
-Faculty who attend will be better prepared for serve the needs of our diverse population, particularly, English language learners and first-generation students.
+Faculty who will be better prepared for serve the needs of our diverse population, particularly, English language learners and first-generation students.
 This course would be for full-time and part-time faculty members.
 Topics would include:

 Student Centered Course Design

 We will discuss creating a student friendly syllabus, equitable grading practices, using checklists and rubrics to ensure equity and aligning assessments and assignments with course outcomes

 We will explore the active learning cycle, how to teach note-taking strategies, discuss lecture structures, and planning and facilitating discussions